yorch/webapp-api-docker-demo/README.md

 > You can also use any of the plugins above to generate libraries as well.

-Libraries are sharable across libraries and applications.
+Libraries are shareable across libraries and applications.
 They can be imported from `@webapp-api-docker-demo/mylib`.

 ## Development server

 Run `nx serve my-app` for a dev server.
-Navigate to http://localhost:4200/.
+Navigate to <http://localhost:4200/>.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding